In This Article

 - "Before putting your hair up, spritz dry shampoo onto your roots and work it into tips," says Vaccaro.

-- Separate hair into two, equal-sized sections.
-Beginning at the top of each section, braid hair until you reach the bottom, securing with an elastic.
+- Separate hair into three sections.
+Beginning at the top of each section, Dutch braid hair until you reach the bottom, securing with an elastic.

 - "Mix and match two different types of braids or keep it simple with one," suggests Vaccaro.
 "Plus, get two looks in one by keeping the braids in overnight for great texture come morning or as a protective style for your natural curls."